-With variable bitrate, the bandwidth consumption varies based on the level of activity in the scene.
-The more activity in the scene, the more bandwidth you need.
-You are quaranteed constant image quality but it requires storage margins.
+Variable bitrate allows the bandwidth consumption to vary depending on the level of activity in the scene.
+The more activity, the more bandwidth you need.
+With variable bitrate you are guaranteed constant image quality, but you need to make sure you have storage margins.